bosonprotocol/community/BugBountyProgram.md

 ## Rewards

-Your report will be assessed by our Tech Team and scored using Common Vulnerability Scoring System (CVSS).
+Your report will be assessed by our Tech Team and scored using the Common Vulnerability Scoring System (CVSS).
 Rewards range from 100DAI to 5000DAI depending on the outcome of the CVSS score.

 ## Reporting a vulnerability